FACTBOX-UK government ensnared in court battles over suspending parliament

-British Prime Minister Boris Johnson's decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that will be heard over the next month.
+British Prime Minister Boris Johnson's decision to suspend parliament for over a month before Brexit is being challenged by three court cases that will be heard over the next month.

 NORTHERN IRISH COURT